AdobeDocs/journey-optimizer-b2b.en/help/user/buying-groups/buying-groups-overview.md

 1. Use in an account journey through the associated solution interest.

-## Access buying groups and components
+## View buying groups and components

 On the left navigation, expand **[!UICONTROL Accounts]** and click **[!UICONTROL Buying groups]**.